1. Advice, Tips. How GPS can be used at Red Bull Romaniacs competitors?

 New suitable models are added each year, If the Garmin GPS is not on the list, please send an email to Andrei Dragon firstname.lastname@example.org to ask if we can accept this Garmin GPS.

-- learn how to activate the "Track recording/Track log/TrackBack" in your GPS before arriving in Sibiu.
-It is your responsibility to make sure that your GPS records during the race, competitors will get large time penalties for not having a recording.
+- learn how to activate the "Track recording/Track log/TrackBack" in the GPS before arriving in Sibiu.
+It is the competitors responsibility to make sure that their GPS records during the race, competitors will get large time penalties for not having a recording.
 Check the manual of your GPS so you know how to check this setting.

-- If your GPS has a built in battery (special battery, not rechargeable AA/AAA), you need to also give us the charger suitable for 220V with EU Plug.
+- If a competitors GPS has a built in battery (special battery, not rechargeable AA/AAA), you need to also give us the charger suitable for 220V with EU Plug.

 - A good GPS mounting is essential - be sure to buy one in advance as you cannot easily find one in Sibiu/Romania.

 - Taking care in mounting the GPS, reducing vibration or GPS device movement during racing can prevent a competitors GPS device from suffering from poor or irregular recordings which attract time penalties.

 - We will delete ALL data from competitors handed-in GPS (including old recordings and maps).
 Be sure to make a backup before you give us your GPS.

 - Competitors hand-in their GPS at the Inscription at the Ramada Hotel then receive again in the morning of each offroad day from the front of Ramada Hotel, across the road and beside the Motorcycle security parking.

 At Red Bull Romaniacs the GPS device is mainly used as a safety device and helps keeps competitors on the course track.